xJash/BetterSMT/README.md

 -Config to show fps counter (off by default)
 -Config to show ping (off by default)
 -Save game button in pause menu
+-Config to change employee income increase at checkout

 Credits
 -Ika [Helped with Transpiling]